Recipes

 When it comes to making healthful food choices, it’s important to choose nourishing foods that are completely satisfying.
 When we don’t get satisfied, we often go looking for something else in hopes that will ‘hit the spot.’
 But this isn’t a train you want to ride.

-If you are bored with the handful of almonds you eat every afternoon OR need an easy gift for some people in your life OR are looking for an alternative to some of your favorite packaged spiced nuts, I hope you will give these Sweet & Spicy Roasted Almonds a try!
+If you are bored with the handful of almonds you eat every afternoon OR need an easy gift for some people in your life OR are looking for an alternative to some of your favorite packaged spiced nuts, I hope you will give these a try!

 low sugar sweet and spicy roasted almonds